Thomas Imbach

-Thomas Imbach (born 1962) is an independent filmmaker based in Zürich, Switzerland.
+Thomas Imbach (born 1962) is a Swiss director and independent filmmaker based in Zürich, Switzerland.
 With his production company Bachim Films, Imbach produced his own work until 2007.
 He then founded Okofilm Productions with director/producer Andrea Staka.
 All of his films have been theatrically released and Imbach has won numerous awards for his work, both in Switzerland and abroad.

+Career

-With Well Done (1994) and Ghetto (1997) Imbach established his trademark audio-visual style, which is based on a combination of cinema- verité camerawork and fast-paced editing.
+Imbach established his trademark audio-visual style with Well Done (1994) and Ghetto (1997), which is based on a combination of cinema- verité camerawork and fast-paced editing.
 His fiction features Happiness is a Warm Gun (nominated for the Golden Leopard at Locarno International Film Festival), as well as Lenz (2006), I Was a Swiss Banker (2007) and the fictive autobiography Day is Done (2011) all premiered at the Berlinale.
 His latest feature film Mary Queen of Scots celebrated its premiere in Locarno and at the Toronto International Film Festival in 2013.
 His latest documentary Nemesis celebrated its international premiere at International Documentary Film Festival Amsterdam 2020, where it received the Prize for Best Cinematography.
 Thomas Imbach is currently considered one of the most unconventional and consistent Swiss filmmakers.